zero010010/Data_Analysis_Exercises/README.md

 # Tbs_ejercicos_Juanmiguel_Lopez
 ### Numpy exercises (The Bridge)

-These two notebooks are a starting point to lear Numpy.
+These notebooks contain weekly exercises for The Bridge, Data Science Bootcamp (Sep 2023) .